-- 1.4.1 The AHJ has the authority to inspect any job site, facility, or other premises for dangerous or hazardous conditions; for violations involving fire, building, and life safety requirements; and for actions taken by personnel that increase risk of personal injury or property loss. - 1.4.2 If standardized tests are not available or are deemed unacceptable by the AHJ, then written acceptance tests or operating procedures shall be prepared and submitted by the contractor to the AHJ for approval.
+1.4.1 The AHJ has the authority to inspect any job site, facility, or other premises for dangerous or hazardous conditions; for violations involving fire, building, and life safety requirements; and for actions taken by personnel that increase risk of personal injury or property loss.

+1.4.2 If standardized tests are not available or are deemed unacceptable by the AHJ, then written acceptance tests or operating procedures shall be prepared and submitted by the contractor to the AHJ for approval.

-Note: Per the contract agreement, documentation should also be submitted to the COR or CO.
+NOTE: Per the contract agreement, documentation should also be submitted to the Contracting Officer Representative (COR) or Contracting Officer.

 - 1.4.3 The contractor performing the approved tests shall ensure that: - a.
 Any deficiencies noted during the acceptance tests are documented by the contractor and tracked until resolved, - b.
-The proper functioning of system/equipment during acceptance testing, and - c.
+The system/equipment functions properly during acceptance testing, and - c.
 Acceptance testing is performed by a qualified contractor and witnessed by the AHJ or authorized representative.